tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### Eggshell Pendant

+1/Campaign

+The first time you die, your body disappears and you are reborn from an egg.
+The egg appears nearby the next time your allies start a battle, which you can join after 1d3 rounds.
+You can rewrite your character to be more dragon-like.
+For example, you could become a dragon sorcerer or of the dragonborn race or one or more of your magic items might transform into something more dragon-themed.

+**Quirk:** Fears abandonment.

+---

 #### Spirit Channeling

 _Recharge 16+:_ This potent talisman lets you call on powerful elemental spirits.
 To use it, you must touch a magic item whose powers are expended and so is in need of a recharge.
 By placing a powerful spirit in the item, you automatically recharge it and it can be used again in this battle.
 However, the super-charged item now permanently counts as two items rather than one for the purposes of determining how many magic items you can safely carry (but not for how many times you can use it – you’re trading a once-off recharge for a permanent downside).